jayc2111/commands/notes/https.md

 ```

 ## Digest Auth
-Using this kind of authentification requires a special flow.
+Using this kind of authentification requires a special flow:
 1. client asks server for access
 1. server provides *nonce* and *realm* (a hash)
 1. client hashes username and password with given realm and sends that together with the nonce back